Custom Captions

 The default style of the captions can be set by defining a subtitleStyle

 function.
-In order to honor user-customized caption settings, the function should support relaying background
+In order to honor user-customized caption settings, the function must support relaying background

 , color